roberttwomey/unl-smartenv/README.md

 - 4.7.5 The policy on students who are late to class will be left up to the individual instructors.

 # References
+## CMU Collaboration

+We will have a couple of opportunities to interact with a similar class running this Spring at Carnegie Mellon University, as well as making a joint, online, public-facing exhibition for excellent student work (opt-in).
+More info coming soon!